 When I say curiosity, I’m speaking of a willingness to move beyond tablature, to make your own attempts (fumbling as they might at first seem) to figure out things on your own; to create your own “way” without relying exclusively on a teacher to spoon feed you a repertoire.

 Whether you know it or not, you’ve already got a ton of material ripe for exploring.

-For instance, can you figure out the chords to that folk tune you love so much?
+Do you think you might be able to transcribe that banjo solo on your favorite bluegrass album after slowing it down?
+Can you pick out that song’s key?
 Do you know any basic licks on the banjo that you could employ in a basic (slow) jam or cobble together into a rudimentary banjo solo for a song you like?

 Granted, none of them are easy, but if you can let go of some of the anxiety surrounding questions like these, the exploration can be exciting, even addictive.
 You’ve only got to be willing to try.

 I know this for a fact because this is how I learned banjo as a kid.
 Typically, I would take a banjo solo from one of my records and, using my variable-speed tape recorder, record the solo, then play it back at the slower speed.
 If it wasn’t slow enough for me to figure out what was going on (which was usually the case), I played back this slowed down version on a second tape recorder while recording the playback.
 Then I’d take the new slower recording and play it back on my variable-speed tape recorder at an even slower speed.

 Was this process difficult?
 Hell, yes!
 Painstaking and time consuming?
 You bet your ass!
 So, what sustained me through this crazy process, you ask?
 The answer is simple – my desire to figure out how to reproduce the sounds on those records.